MI-OSiRIS/mi-osiris.github.io/_posts/2017-04-21-ctsc-engagement.md

 ---
 layout: post
 category : article
-title: "OSiRIS Engagement with Center for Trusted Scientific Computing" tags : [ ctsc, oaa, papers ]
+title: "OSiRIS Engagement with Center for Trustworthy Scientific Cyberinfrastructure" tags : [ ctsc, oaa, papers ]
 ---
 {% include JB/setup %}

 <a href="https://scholarworks.iu.edu/dspace/handle/2022/21307"><img src="{{IMAGE_PATH}}/logos/ctsc_logo.png" alt="CTSC Logo" class="lf" style="width: 15%"></a>

-OSiRIS recently finished a 6-month engagement with the Center for Trusted Scientific Computing.
+OSiRIS recently finished a 6-month engagement with the Center for Trustworthy Scientific Cyberinfrastructure.
 The 2016-2017 CTSC-OSiRIS collaborative design review of OSiRIS Access Assertions produced a set of security recommendations documented in <a href="https://scholarworks.iu.edu/dspace/handle/2022/21307">this report</a> that the OSiRIS project plans to implement in its deployed cyberinfrastructure.
 CTSC identified no significant weaknesses in its review of the initial design of the OSiRIS access control system.

 From our perspective, the CTSC staff was helpful in ensuring that we had a well planned and secure design for OAA.
 The engagment process was extremely valuable and we extend our thanks to CTSC!